-Proposal 4 will be approved if more votes are cast in favor of the proposal than are voted against the proposal, assuming a quorum is present.
+Proposal 5 will be approved if more votes are cast in favor of the proposal than are voted against the proposal, assuming a quorum is present.
 Abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote, although they will count towards the presence of a quorum.
 Shareholders should be aware that this shareholder proposal is simply a request that the Board take the action stated in the proposal and is not binding on the Board.
-Shareholder approval will not result in declassification of our Board or the annual election of all of our directors.
+Furthermore, shareholder approval is not binding on the Board of Directors.
+Nevertheless, the Board will review the results of the voting and determine what action, if any, is appropriate.